chieniscool123/2024_Summer_CSS342_Notes/FINAL_TERM.md

 **15. (5pt) Explain why this [descructor](https://github.com/a-teaching-goose/2024-summer-342-quiz-oop/blob/solution/Pets/pet.h#L35) needs to be "virtual".
 If it's not virtual, what would be the consequence?**

 ```
+If it not declared as virtual then when you call delete pet, only the destructor of the Pet class is called, not the destructor of the Dog class.
+To clean up properly and manage your resources. you need to declare your base class "pet" as virtual.

 ```